stackblitz/webcontainer-docs/docs/guides/introduction.md

 - **Scales to millions.** Leverages modern CDN caching and client-side compute.
 - **No risk of bad actors.** Say goodbyte to bitcoin miners, malware, and phishing sites.

-To explore the API, check out the WebContainer starter:
+If you want to skip [the Quickstart guide](./quickstart) and jump stright into exploring the API, you can open the WebContainer starter project in StackBlitz here:

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://webcontainer.new)

 ## Who's using WebContainers?

-Initially [announced at Google I/O](https://blog.stackblitz.com/posts/introducing-webcontainers/), **WebContainers are developed by [StackBlitz](https://stackblitz.com) and have been battle-tested by millions of developers every month in StackBlitz [classic editor](https://node.new) and in the new [Codeflow IDE](https://stackblitz.com/codeflow)**.
-Externally, WebContainers also power a number of instant coding experiences such as Cloudflare Wrangler's [workers.new](https://blog.cloudflare.com/cloudflare-stackblitz-partnership/#powering-a-better-developer-experience-and-documentation) and the Svelte team's [interactive fullstack tutorial](http://learn.svelte.dev/) for SvelteKit.
+Initially [announced at Google I/O](https://blog.stackblitz.com/posts/introducing-webcontainers/), **WebContainers are developed by [StackBlitz](https://stackblitz.com) and have been battle-tested by millions of developers every month as they power the StackBlitz editor**.
+Externally, WebContainers also power a number of popular interactive coding environments including those built by [Svelte](https://learn.svelte.dev/tutorial/welcome-to-svelte), [Angular](https://angular.dev/tutorials/first-app), and [Nuxt](https://learn-dev.nuxt.com/).

 To see more examples of how WebContainers have been used so far, check out our [Community Projects page](/community-projects/all-projects).